Homepage / Tours / Avalanche Lake Guided Day Hike In Glacier National Park

 Description

-As you continue along the trail, you'll be treated to awe-inspiring sights of avalanche blowdown, massive glacial erratics, and a glacier-fed cirque basin that will leave you misty-eyed with wonder.
-Your knowledgeable and experienced guide from the Glacier Institute will provide in-depth education on wildlife, geology, and ecology, enriching your hiking experience with fascinating insights into the park's natural wonders.
+As you continue along the trail, your knowledgeable and experienced guide from the Glacier Institute will provide you with a deep education on wildlife, geology, and history, enriching your hiking experience with fascinating insights into the park's natural wonders.

 Important Information